aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 </ion-content>
 ```

-**List Component styling**
+**Component styling**

-You can also customize the styling of the component by editing the styles in *src/app/listTab/listTab.page.scss* file.
-Add following styles to the file:
+You can also customize the styling of the component by editing the component styles file.

+Add following styles to *src/app/listTab/listTab.page.scss* file:
 ```css
 .hover {
   cursor: pointer;